 Peterborough-based Bemoto is a relative newcomer.
-Nevertheless, since 2015 it’s steadily built a strong reputation for a fairer and more transparent approach to bike insurance.
+Nevertheless, since 2015 it’s steadily built a strong reputation for a fairer and more transparent approach to bike cover.
 Zero fees to make amendments are a prime example of this.

 It claims to be a lean operation run by bikers all of whom formerly had roles at bigger brokers/insurers.

-Working with major underwriters and a panel of insurers the firm offers five products that comprehensively cover the full gambit of a classic motorbike owner's needs: Vintage Motorcycle, Modern Classic Bike and Future Classic, SORN and VIN/Chasis Number insurance.
+Working with major underwriters and a panel of insurers the firm offers five products that comprehensively shield the full gambit of a classic motorbike owner’s needs: Vintage Motorcycle, Modern Classic Bike and Future Classic, SORN and VIN/Chasis Number insurance.

 Within those products, BeMoto also offers a low excess, low mileage discounts, a free Agreed Value service and free legal expenses.
 That makes its offering one of the most comprehensive of all the companies on this list.